+Table 1: Ranging Block PHY dependent MAC time unit (as a multiple of chip rate)

 IR-0155: replace text on page 20 lines 1-6 with the following text.
 Also, replace Figure 13 with new figure

 In a Ranging Round, SS-TWR or DS-TWR can be used for Ranging and Localization described in 6.9.8.4 to 6.9.8.8.
 Addtionally, One Way Ranging (OWR), as described in Applications of IEEE Std 802.15.4 [B3].
 Each ranging round may include a Ranging Control Phase (RCP) at the beginning of the round, one or more Ranging Frame (RFRAMEs) Phase and one or more Measurement Report Phase as shown in Figure 13.
 Note that different phases can be part of the same UWB message.

+New Figure 13

+IR_0270, IR_271, IR_0272, IR_0273,IR_0274, IR_345:

+Remove 7.4.4.32 (RRRT IE) and 7.4.4.36 (RCDT IE)

+IR-0379, IR_0147:

+By definition, fixed reply time cannot be supported for broadcast mode with response contention.
+For multicast ranging (scheduled responses) it is supported by setting the slot duration to UWB packet duration + fixed reply time .
+Note also that for 1 to many ranging, different responders will have different fixed reply time.

+Page 21, line 23: Insert the following new text after line 23

+Note that, fixed reply time with 1 to many multicast ranging can be supported the block structure by setting the slot duration to the UWB packet duration + fixed reply time.
+Moreover, for 1 to many ranging, the reply time for responder n is (n-1)*Slot Duration+Fixed_Reply_Time.

+Add figure for multicast with fixed turn around time.
+Figure to be supplied by Ayman+Aditya

+IR_0410, 0411:

+Unresolved, need clarification from commenter

+IR_0190:

+Page 31, line 5: Replace “final poll” with “final message”

+IR_0191:

+Page 35, lines 12, insert the following text after line 12

+It is the responsibility of the upper layers to ensure that each required response is supplied in good time to allow the MAC to transmit it at the specified time, and similarly to have enabled the receiver in good time to receive any message it needs to receive.
+The upper layers can ascertain this using RSIE.

+Change Figure 43 as follows